ejpring/docker-centos-streams/samples/SimpleStreamsApplication/README.md

 ### load the images

-If the Streams subset images are not aleady in Docker, you can load them from a network server by executing these commands:
+If the Streams subset images for compiling and running Streams applications are not aleady in Docker, you can load them from a network server by executing these commands:

     curl http://servername/directoryname/DockerImage.centos7-streams42-bld.tar.gz | docker load